|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 18: Port Moresby to Loloata Island

-This morning we leave Kiriwina and return to Port Moresby to embark on our boat ride over to breathtaking Loloata Island for a sunset over the ocean you will never forget.
+This morning we leave Kiriwina and fly to Port Moresby to embark on our boat ride over to breathtaking Loloata Island for a sunset over the ocean you will never forget.
 Watch the sunlight fade over the Gulf of Papua and enjoy the ocean air.
-Overnight on Loloata Island.

 Day 19: Loloata Island